amberwoll/startup/README.md

 The login page takes a player's username and password then gives additional access to seeing one's own high score on the main page.
 It also allows the user to make it on the global leaderboard if they beat the global high score.
 ### Help Page
 The help page contains 3 main sections.
 1 has the game instructions, 1 has the background for the creation of the game, and 1 has contact info in case there are issues with the game.
+### Simon Page
+The simon section of the page, accessible with simon.shadeseeker.click, allows you to see a CSS styled Simon game as a sample.
 ## Using Each Technology
 ### Authentication
 The game with have a login page that requests a username and password.
 These will be necessary to save personal high scores and to show up on the leaderboard.